misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 * list element with functor item
 {:toc}

+_Updated Jan 29th, 2014_

+* _Per Seth Vargo,  Note about the future of vagrant-berkshelf_

 _Updated December 27th, 2013_

 * _Being more prescriptive about the necessary Ruby 1.9.x environment_